machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-suction-cup.rst

 Following still needs to be defined in this robot program:

--  Pick-it select command, the correct setup and product file need to be filled in.
+-  Pickit select command, the correct setup and product file need to be filled in.
 -  Above_bin is a fixed waypoint on the center top of the bin.
 This intermediate waypoint is used to get in to and to get out of the bin.
 -  In the picking sequence the vacuum needs to be set to active.
 -  The dropping sequence uses a pallet function.
 Here the StartPos_1 and Endpos_1 are defined 280 mm apart from each other.
 The Approach_1 and Exit_1 are the same and are defined 100 mm above the PatternPoint_1.
 In this dropping sequence the vacuum is also turned off.